Survivor Benefit Plan (SBP)

 $0.78 $0.70 $0.50 $0.25 $0.10 $0.04

-Child(ren) Only: The premiums for SBP child(ren) only coverage are very modest and are based upon actuarial factors determined by a combination of the Service member's age and the age of the Service member's youngest child based on date of enrollment.
-Round up in age if within 6 months of the next birthday.
+Child(ren) Only: The premiums for SBP child(ren) only coverage are very modest and are based upon actuarial factors determined by a combination of the service member's age and the age of the service member's youngest child based on date of enrollment.
+Round up in age if within six months of the next birthday.
 It doesn't matter how many children there are since the one 55% benefit is divided equally among all eligible children.
 An accurate premium calculation can be obtained at the DoD Office of the Actuary website or on the MyAirForceBenefits Retirement Calculator, but the following table illustrates some examples for selected age combinations:

 SBP Premiums